JeffersonLab/g4home/d_use.md

 <br/>

-To load the latest version of Geant4 (currently {{ site.latestg4 }}), you can use the following commands:
+To load the latest version of Geant4 (currently {{ site.latestg4 }}), you can use the following commands on any CUE machine:

 ```shell